katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 DONE:

+- [x] Make reloading more robust for odorun.
+Handle changes to existing xml/.py files using --web and everything else with full reload/recreate.
 - [x] Handle / at end of module.
 Cover in unit test.
 - [x] Add technical documentation for odorun.sh
 - [x] Remove -d flag from odorun.sh.
 The scope of the tool is a runner script for developers, not something else.